codeBodger/CISC-108-Final-Project/README.md

         and add the proper amount to the score.
 If it doesn't (and a valid key was pressed), decrease the value of the boulder by 50%.
   - [x] Generate the scale type, etc. randomly
-- [ ] For this milestone, we'll just display a list of sharps/flats on the boulders, assuming that the scale starts on C4 and has 7 notes in it.
+- [ ] For this milestone, we'll just display a list of note names without octave numbers.

 #### Milestone 2
 - [ ] Figure out some way to display the sheet music for the scales, given a